 - Implement UDP proxy functionality including HTTP/3 and IETF RFC 9298 [38] for UDP proxying.
 Negotiate the XRM metadata semantics with the XRM AS

-- Extracts the PDU-set information from the XRM metadata received in the UDP-connect proxying with the XRM AS and maps those PDU set information into GTP-U header.
+- Extracts the PDU-set information (and other metadata information) from the XRM metadata received in the UDP-connect proxying with the XRM AS and maps those pieces of information into GTP-U header.

 UE